Electric field reconstruction with three polarizations for the radio detection of ultra-high energy particles

 Figure \ref{fig:fluence_snr} compares the reconstructed and simulated square root of energy fluence $\sqrt{\Phi} $, which is proportional to E$_\mathrm{em}$.
-For each event, the SNRs on the antennas vary depending on the distance and viewing angle to the shower maximum.
-Additionally, for each antenna, the sensitivity of the 3 arms also depend on the air shower direction, leading to SNR differences in each channel.
-We classify events by SNR, and we found our least-squares method yields accurate energy fluence estimates at high SNRs ($>$10) for both types of antennas, while at lower SNRs, increased deviations are observed, which indicates bigger uncertainties in the reconstruction of shower energy E$_\mathrm{shower}$, with a noticeable bias that depends on the antenna response, which should be noticed and be further calibrated when dealing with real experimental data.
+For each event, the SNRs at the antennas vary depending on the distance and viewing angle relative to the shower maximum.
+Additionally, for each antenna, the sensitivity of the three arms also depend on the air shower direction, leading to SNR differences in each channel.
+We classify events according to SNR, and we find that our analytical $\chi^2$ minimization yields accurate energy fluence estimates at high SNRs ($>$10) for both types of antennas.
+However, at lower SNRs, larger deviations are observed, indicating greater uncertainties in the reconstruction of shower energy E$_\mathrm{shower}$, with a noticeable bias that depends on the antenna response, which should be noticed and be further calibrated when dealing with real experimental data.